Contents

 In summary, visitors to East Africa for safari can have a safe and enjoyable experience as long as they exercise caution.

-Every visitor should take measures to protect themselves against potential dangers, including snakes and other wild animal.
+Every visitor should take measures to protect themselves against potential dangers, including snakes and other wild animals.